 Best Hotels in Cascais — Where to Stay

 Cascais is upmarket by Portuguese standards — it has been a resort town since the Portuguese royal family summered here in the 19th century.
 The hotel stock reflects this.
 Budget options are limited; mid-range and luxury properties are well-developed.
+The town’s position on the Lisbon commuter train line means you can stay here and reach central Lisbon in 40 minutes, making it a genuine alternative base for a Lisbon-area trip.

 Best Areas to Stay